Survey on Publicly Available Sinhala Natural Language Processing Tools and Research: Sinhala NLP resources

 \subsection{Dictionaries}

 A necessary component for the purpose of bridging Sinhala and English resources are English-Sinhala dictionaries.
 The earliest and most extensive Sinhala-English dictionary available for consumption was by~\citet{malalasekera1967english}.
 However, this dictionary is locked behind copyright laws and is not available for public research and development.
 This copyright issue is shared with other printed dictionaries~\cite{jayathilake1937sinhala,maitipe1988gunasena,weerasinghe1999godage,wijayathunga2003maha,ranaweera2004wasana,gunaratne2006ratna} as well.
 The dictionary by~\citet{Madura2018Madura} is publicly available for usage through an online web interface but does not provide API access or means to directly access the data set.
 The largest publicly available English-Sinhala dictionary data set is from a discontinued FireFox plug-in \textit{EnSiTip}~\cite{wasala2008ensitip} which bears a more than passing resemblance to the above dictionary by~\citet{Madura2018Madura}.~\citet{hettige2007developing} claim to to have created a lexicon to help in their attempt to create a system capable of English-to-Sinhala machine translation.
 A review on the requirements for English-Sinhala smart bilingual dictionary was conducted by~\citet{samarawickramarequirements}.
+The study by~\citet{wickramasinghe2023sinhala} introduced a large Sinhala-English dictionary which has $1,368,416$ unfiltered and $195,255$ filtered \EnSi{} pairs.
+Both their code and the two versions of the dictionary are publicly available on github\footURL{https://github.com/kasunw22/sinhala-para-dict/tree/main}.
+A Sinhala-Sinhala dictionary named \textit{Wahara}\footURL{http://crawler.nlpc.uom.lk/} was built by~\citet{iniyage2022wahara}.
+It is publicly maintained by the University of Moratuwa.

-There exists the government sponsored trilingual dictionary~\cite{Lang2018Tri}, which matches Sinhala, English, and Tamil.
+There exists the government-sponsored trilingual dictionary~\cite{Lang2018Tri}, which matches Sinhala, English, and Tamil.
 However, other than a crude web interface on the ministry website, there is no efficient API or any other way for a researcher to access the data on this dictionary.~\citet{weerasinghe2013construction} have created a multilingual place name database for Sri Lanka which may function both as a dictionary and a resource for certain NER tasks.